-If these approaches do not work, your fallback option is to refuse to pay her anything, and then pay to add a third panel on your own property that matches your initial two panels (meaning that there would be two fence panels between your home and your neighbor's home).
+If the above approaches do not work, your fallback option is to refuse to pay anything, and then add a new panel on your own property that matches your initial two, such that there would be two fence panels between your home and your neighbor's.
 This is not uncommon in suburban areas.
-But it is also highly inefficient and will cost both of you more than simply agreeing on a fence design.
+But it is also highly inefficient, and will cost both of you more than simply agreeing on a fence design.
 It is in both of your interests to find an aesthetic that you agree on, and share part of the cost.